ubuntu/ubuntu-project-docs/docs/reference/exception-OEMMetaUpdates.rst

 SRU Bug template
 ================

-XXX to be filled in

-Background:
+[ Background ]

 Which situation this update match?
+Related information or reference.

 [ Impact ]